nix-community/flakelight/API_GUIDE.md

 `packages` can be set to attrs of package definitions.

+By default, the `packages.default` package's name (its attribute name in the package set and overlay) is automatically determined from the derivation's `pname`.
+In order to use a different attribute name from the package pname, to set it in cases where it cannot be automatically determined, or to speed up uncached evaluation, the flakelight `pname` option can be set.

 To set the default package, you can set the options as follows:

 ```nix